forkd/tesla/README.md

 # Tesla
-The main target of this project is to parse a honeypot (OpenBSD) access data to a database.
-Then it can be used to retrieve information of possible attacks.
+The main target of this project is to parse a OpenBSD access data (`pflog`) to a database and JSON.
+Then it can be used to get statistics of network usage.

 Warning: under development!

-Environment preparation:
+## Environment Preparation

+All the steps described here were based on Fedora 25.
+If you aren't running this system, somethings could be different.
+Start with:

 ```
 $ git clone https://github.com/forkd/tesla